-The nearest fire station in the City of Colton is Station 211 located at 303 East E Street, approximately 3 miles northwest of the RDPSP property within the City of Colton.
+The nearest fire station in the City of Colton is Station 214 located at 1151 South Meadow Lane, approximately 3 miles northwest of the RDPSP property within the City of Colton.
 This area is also serviced by San Bernardino County Station 23, covering the South Eastern Sphere, and is located at 22582 City Center Ct., Grand Terrace.
-In May 2013, the City of Colton and The City of Loma Linda approved the Colton and Loma Linda Fire Department Shared Resources Agreement.
-The joint Fire Department staffs six fire stations 24 hours a day; four in Colton and two in Loma Linda.
-Each day there are 19 firefighters available for responses in the two cities.
-The Joint Fire Department goal is to maintain enough staff and equipment, strategically located, to maintain the 6-minute response time as identified in the 2015-2017 Colton and Loma Linda Fire Department Strategic Plan.
+In December 2018, the City of Colton and The City of Loma Linda disolved the Colton and Loma Linda Fire Department Shared Resources Agreement separating the cities and their shared resources.
+The Colton Fire Department staffs four fire stations 24 hours a day with "Constant Staffing".
+The Colton Fire Department goal is to maintain enough staff and equipment, strategically located, to maintain the 6-minute response time as identified in the previous 2015-2017 Colton and Loma Linda Fire Department Strategic Plan.
+The Colton Fire Department is in process of composing a new Strategic Plan in 2020 to cover the subsequent five years.